- About Us

 Submitting Your Proposal

-Please follow the book proposal guidelines and the application form below.
-After receiving it, our acquisitions and managing editor will review it and let you know the initial decision.
-If accepted by the managing editor, your proposal will receive an initial review from the SFU Publications Review Board where we will consider its value in meeting student and faculty needs, and its overall suitability for publication as an SFU Publications textbook.
-Please keep in mind that our proposal review process may take from 3 – 5 weeks to complete.
+Please follow the following book proposal guidelines and fill in the application form below—use the ‘upload’ link for all material you will be sending us.
+After receiving it, our acquisitions and managing editors will review it and let you know the initial decision.
+If accepted by the managing editor, your proposal will receive an initial review from the SFU Publications Review Board.
+Please keep in mind that our proposal review process may take from 3 – 4 weeks to complete.

 Book Proposal Guidelines

-- A Title and Summary.
+- A proposed title and brief summary.
 Your title should be as short as possible and an accurate summation of the contents of the text, (Note, it may be revised for appeal if your textbook is accepted for publication).
-(1) First step is to compose a brief overall description of the book in 2-3 pages; this should include its pedagogy, (2) the overall purpose of the text in the discipline in which it is to be used.
-(3) It should then describe the primary student audience or audiences, (4) the courses in which it will be required, and (5) the student level, graduate or undergraduate, to which it is directed.
-Last in this summary, list comparable or competing textbooks in the field you are proposing—you should describe how your textbook differs from them—consider, for instance, the pedagogy, the coverage it affords of the subject matter, or the style.
+(1) First step is to compose a brief overall description of the book in 2-3 pages; this could include for instance, (2) the overall purpose of the text in teaching the discipline in which it is to be used.
+(3) It should indicate the primary student audience or audiences, (4) the course(s) in which it will be required.
+If you have the information, you could also list comparable or competing textbooks in the field.

 - Use of Published Material.
 Describe any secondary sources you will using, and a rough figure of how much of this secondary material you will be using.
-Please also list the source(s) of the material and their relation to the text.
-If 25% of your manuscript has already been published, make sure to let us know where, the dates, and any changes you will make for inclusion in your book.
+If 25% of your manuscript has already been published, make sure to let us know where, the dates, and any changes you will make for inclusion in your new book.
 You cannot include more than 25% of already published material.

 - Length, Illustrations, Delivery Date.
-Provide us with an approximate length of your manuscript — a word count is preferred.
-The count should include any front or back matter; that is, a foreword or preface, endnotes, a glossary, bibliography, or other scholarly material as necessary.
+Provide us with an approximate length of your manuscript.
 Let us know the approximate number of illustrations, graphs, images, artwork, tables, photographs or the like you think should be included in your textbook.
 If possible, please include representative samples.
 Let us know the current state of your manuscript: Is it in the planning stage, do you have a draft manuscript, or is it completed?
 If incomplete, propose a realistic date of completion.

-- Please upload this material as one single PDF in the proposal form provided below.
+- Please upload this material in the proposal form provided below.

 The Approval Process

-The SFU Publications Board will oversee the review process and, if warranted grant final approval.
+The SFU Publications Board will oversee the review process and, if warranted, grant final approval.
 After acceptance by the SFU Publications Board for the review process, representative chapters of your manuscript will be sent to two reviewers.
 You may select one of them, SFU Publications will select the other.
 After the reviewers have been selected and the reviews received, they will be assessed by the board and a decision made at the next available board meeting.
-The SFU Publications Board meets four times per year.
-The process usually takes 2 – 3 months depending on the efficiency of each step.
+The SFU Publications Board meets two to four times per year.
+The process usually takes a month or more depending on the efficiency of each step.
 Once a decision is made, you will be notified in a timely manner by the managing editor.

 April 31, August 30, December 15

-After approval, and the completed manuscript is received, your textbook should take approximately 4 months to publication.
+After approval, and the completed manuscript is received, your textbook should take up to 4 months to publication.

 If approved, we will first draw up a publication agreement.
 The agreement specifies the responsibilities of both sides, calculates royalties, delivery dates and all other necessary elements of the contractual relationship with SFU Publications.
 We then ask for the final draft of your manuscript to be sent as an email attachment to the managing editor within the agreed upon deadline.